As a merchant, nothing compares to the feeling of seeing your eCommerce business grow and prosper.

 Customers long for an easy, memorable purchase experience.
 They appreciate being able to track their orders, make returns, and receive up-to-date inventory information.
 An eCommerce automation software would help you make it extremely easy for your customers to make orders, track them and return them, without ever having to get involved with a person, which would save time, money and build their trust towards your brand in the long run.

 Sales & revenue

 With automation, you can look at the purchase history of your customers and send them personalized emails with suggested related products they might be interested in.
 You’d be surprised, but research shows that cross-selling email reminders can increase sales as much as 28%, resulting in a higher revenue.

 You might think that this is something that only big companies can look at.
 Well, that’s not necessarily true.
 Both big and small businesses can benefit a great deal from using eCommerce automation software.

-Depending on the size of the business, automation can only get less or more complex, according to the amount of workflows in place and the logics that regulate them.
+Depending on the size of the business, automation can only get less or more complex, according to the number of workflows in place and the logic that regulate them.

 Last but not least, your customers also benefit from eCommerce automation!
 It’s what allows them to get a timely, easy, personalized purchase experience and ultimately what keeps them coming back to your brand.